 - Buckwheat (Kasha)-buckwheat is actually a seed, however it is often categorized as a whole grain

-Now that my son is eating finger foods, I have introduced “grain-like” Quinoa (pronounced KEEN’-wa).
+Now that my son is eating finger foods, I have introduced “grain-like” Quinoa.
 Quinoa contains a balanced set of essential amino acids, making it an unusually complete protein source among plant foods.
 It is a good source of dietary fiber and phosphorus and is high in magnesium and iron.
 Quinoa is gluten-free and considered easy to digest.
 Quinoa has a light, fluffy texture, and has a mild, nutty flavor.
-You can find Quinoa online or at your local grocery store in the section with dried beans.
+You can find Quinoa online or at your local grocery store in the section, usually near the dried beans.